-- (b) In addition, a penalty of 5% of the delinquent tax shall be assessed for each 30-day period or portion thereof that the tax remains unpaid following notification of delinquency. - 9 (c) Interest accrues on the unpaid taxes at the rate 10 of 1% for each month or part thereof during which the taxes 11 remain unpaid.
-The interest must be computed from the date 12 the return and tax were originally due. - 13 (d) In no event may the penalties imposed under 14 subsections (1)(a) and (1)(b) exceed 25% of the total tax 15 due. - (2) If the time for filing a return is extended, the taxpayer shall pay, in addition to the tax due, interest thereon at the rate of 1% for each month or part thereof from the date the return was originally required to be filed to the time of payment. - 21 (3) The department may not assess a penalty until such 22 time as the penalty equals \$10 or more for any one tax 23 period or the period covered by any return or statement. - NEW SECTION.
+- (b) In addition, a penalty of 5% of the delinquent tax shall be assessed for each 30-day period or portion thereof that the tax remains unpaid following notification of delinguency. - (c) Interest accrues on the unpaid taxes at the rate of 1% for each month or part thereof during which the taxes remain unpaid.
+The interest must be computed from the date the return and tax were originally due. - 13 (d) In no event may the penalties imposed under subsections (1)(a) and (1)(b) exceed 25% of the total tax due. - (2) If the time for filing a return is extended, the taxpayer shall pay, in addition to the tax due, interest thereon at the rate of 1% for each month or part thereof from the date the return was originally required to be filed to the time of payment. - (3) The department may not assess a penalty until such time as the penalty equals \$10 or more for any one tax period or the period covered by any return or statement. - 24 NEW SECTION.
 Section 63.
 Limitations.
-Except in the case of a person who, with intent to evade the tax,
+Except in the 25 case of a person who, with intent to evade the tax,

-- purposely or knowingly files a false or fraudulent return violating the provisions of [sections 1 through 68 and 72], the amount of tax due under any return must be determined by the department within 5 years after the return was made.
-The department is barred from revising a return or recomputing the tax due thereon, and no proceeding in court for the collection of the tax may be instituted unless notice of an additional tax was provided within the period described in - NEW SECTION.
+- purposely or knowingly files a false or fraudulent return violating the provisions of [sections 1 through 68 and 72], 2 the amount of tax due under any return must be determined by 3 the department within 5 years after the return was made.
+The 4 department is barred from revising a return or recomputing the tax due thereon, and no proceeding in court for the collection of the tax may be instituted unless notice of an 7 additional tax was provided within the period described in 8 9 this section. - NEW SECTION.
 Section 64.
 Refunds.
-A claim for a refund made for taxes collected under [sections 1 through 68 and 72] must be in accordance with the procedure and time limits provided in 15-1-503.
+A claim for a refund made for taxes collected under [sections 1 through 68 and 721 must be in accordance with the procedure and time limits provided in 15-1-503. - NEW SECTION.
+Section 65.
+Administration -- rules.
+The 14 department shall: 15 - (1) administer and enforce the provisions of [sections 16 1 through 68 and 72]; 17 - (2) cause to be prepared and distributed such forms 18 and information as may be necessary to administer the 19 provisions of [sections 1 through 68 and 72]; and 20 - (3) promulgate such rules as may be appropriate to 21 administer and enforce the provisions of [sections 1 through 22 68 and 721.
+23 - NEW SECTION.
+Section 66.
+Revocation of corporate 24 25 license.
+(1) If a corporation authorized to do business in this state and required to pay the taxes imposed under [sections 1 through 68 and 72] fails to comply with any of the provisions of [sections 1 through 68 and 72] or any rule of the department, the department may, for reasonable cause, certify to the secretary of state a copy of an order finding that the corporation has failed to comply with specific statutory provisions or rules.